Fillyosopher/Reading-Helper/README.md

 - Go to the upper right and click the puzzle piece to show the extension (which will look like a Grey Square with a White R)
 - **When you want to use it, click the Extension button and it will convert the page**

-# Bookmarklet Instructions:
-- Open "readable_text.js"
-- Click "Copy Raw Contents" button, which looks like Two Squares
-- Create a new Bookmark named "Reading Helper" (or name it something else if you want!)
-- In the URL, paste what you copied
-- Save the Bookmark
-- **When you want to use it, click the Bookmark and it will convert the page**

 # Other:
 If anyone wants to fork this and actually upload it to the Chrome Dev store, please go for it!
 This was the work of 3 hours, has many issues, and isn't something I plan to refine much.
 I'd be quite happy if someone else took it and made something better!
 (This entire extention is ~100 lines of text, it's EASY to modify.)